adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #138 Been gone for a while for work travel and then been really busy this week.

 #139 Trying to get back into the grove of thinks.
 Trying ...

+#140 Trying really hard to get back into the grove of thinks.
+Maybe tomorrow.